-You can protect your power supply and your computer from surges and voltage drops by investing in a UPS.
-If you cannot afford a UPS, you should at the very least have the computer plugged into a surge protector.
+You can protect your power supply and your computer from surges and voltage drops by investing in a UPS (uninterruptible power supply).
+If you cannot afford a UPS, make sure the computer is at least plugged into a surge protector.

 Where is the power supply located in a computer?

 The power supply is located at the back of the computer, usually at the top.
-However, many more recent tower computer cases house the power supply at the bottom., the power supply is usually located at the top back or bottom back of the case.
+However, many more recent tower computer cases house the power supply at the bottom back of the case.
 In a desktop computer case (all-in-one), the power supply is located at the back left or back right.

 Parts found on the back of a power supply